 A rich, relevant, broad and balanced curriculum is designed and personalised to meet each pupil's needs.
 We use teaching approaches, educational and clinical interventions that are supported by research /clinical evidence to improve engagement.
 Students engage in learning strategies and planned interventions that are evident both with in the class and outside, this makes the teaching environment enjoyable.
 The whole curriculum focus is based on assessing and providing learning opportunities to develop social and emotional development.
-We use a Clinical assessment tool to form the scaffold on which to build all other learning opportunities these are personal to each individual and reviewed termly, tracked and monitored and tested retested at the end of each key stage, with full parent engagement.
+We use a Clinical assessment tool to form the scaffold on which to build all other learning opportunities these are personal to each individual and reviewed termly and tested Yearly with full parent engagement.

 We employ an experienced and qualified SENCo to oversee all pupil centred reviews.
-The SENCo is supported by a full time SEN Assistant and a full time SEN administrator.
+The SENCo is supported by a full time SENDCo Assistant.

-Interventions are managed across the site by the SENCo who has the overall picture of education and clinical support.
+Interventions are managed across the sites by the SENCo who has the overall picture and by the Clinical Team, HLTA and Teaching Assistants.

-A provision map is in place to capture the levels and length of educational support, this is accompanied by a clinical tracker /log that captures all clinical specific interventions.
+An Individual Provision Plan is in place to capture the progress towards EHCP outcomes, this is accompanied by a clinical tracker /log that captures all clinical specific interventions.